Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Introduction

 Therefore, in~\cite{FreiRichter2020} a temporal homogenization approach for separating the plaque growth time scale (macro scale) in the order of days and the FSI time scale (micro scale) in the order of milliseconds has been introduced.
 The approach is based on the assumption that the FSI is approximately periodic in time on the micro scale, which makes it possible to upscale the fluid dynamics to the macro scale.
 Using this approach it is possible to simulate only a moderate number of FSI time steps for each time step of the plaque growth problem.
 This means that we have to simulate only a few heartbeats (seconds) of the full FSI problem instead of the whole 24 hours of each day; the total number of time steps is reduced by a factor of $\mathcal{O}(10^4)$.
 Note that, completely neglecting the fine scale may introduce a significant error; see~\cite{FreiRichterWick2016,Frei:2021:THN}.
 See also the recent PhD thesis of Florian Sonner for further details on temporal homogenization for plaque growth~\cite{SonnerPhD}.

 However, considering realistic three-dimensional simulations the number of time steps corresponding to fine scale FSI problems remains still infeasibly high, even after temporal homogenization.
 In order to further reduce the computational times, we introduce a new approach based on parallel time-stepping.
-We focus on a classical parallel time-stepping method, the parareal algorithm, which has been introduced by Lions et al.\ in~\cite{Lions:2001:PIT}; see also~\cite{Friedhoff:2013:MGR,Emmett:2012:TEP,Gander:2015:50Y,minion2015interweaving}.
+We focus on a classical parallel time-stepping method, the parareal algorithm, which has been introduced by Lions et al.\ in~\cite{Lions:2001:PIT}{\reftwo; for an overview over the vast literature on parallel-in-time integration methods, we refer to the review papers~\cite{Gander:2015:50Y,ong_applications_2020} and the references therein.}

 Due to a phase-shift in a coarse solution for hyperbolic partial differential equations (PDEs), such as the structural problem in FSI, it is generally challenging to apply parallel time-stepping methods to FSI problems; see, e.g.,~\cite{Margenberg:2021:PTS,ruprecht2018wave}.
 Thus, instead of applying the parareal algorithm to the micro-scale FSI problem, we apply it to the homogenized plaque growth problem on the macro scale.
 Plaque growth is typically modeled by a system of reaction-diffusion equations; see, e.g.,~\cite{YangJaegerNeussRaduRichter2015,SilvaJaegerNeussRaduSequeira2020}.
 Instead of being hyperbolic, they have a parabolic character and hence can be solved more efficiently by parallel time-stepping methods.